Leftist tree: Weight biased leftist tree

 WBLTs ensure w(x.left) ≥ w(x.right) for all internal nodes x.
 WBLT operations ensure this invariant by swapping the children of a node when the right subtree outgrows the left one, just as in HBLT operations.

+A closely related concept, the maxiphobic heap, is just an arbitrary binary tree, where each node tracks its own weight as above, but the merge operation merges the two subtrees with the smallest weights among the three.
+As such, it differs from WBLT by recomputing the smaller subtree on demand instead of maintaining the w(x.left) ≥ w(x.right) invariant, and allowing recursively merging two children previously had the same parent in the recursive step.

-Merging two Min WBLTs
+Merging two WBLTs

-The merge operation in WBLTs can be done using a single top to bottom traversal since the number of nodes in the subtrees are known prior to recursive call to merge.
-Thus, we can swap left and right subtrees if the total number of nodes in the right subtree and the tree to be merged is bigger than the number of nodes in the left subtree.
-This allows the operations be completed in a single path and so improves the time complexity of the operations by a constant factor.
+The merge operation in WBLTs is simplified, because the weight of a merged subtree, and this the decision to swap children, can be computed before the merge is performed.
+Thus, the merge can be performed in a single top-to-bottom traversal, without recursion.
+This improves the time complexity of merging by a constant factor.

-The merge operation is depicted in the graph below.
+The merge operation in a Min WBLT is depicted in the graph below.

 Other operations on WBLT

-Insertions and deletion of the min element can be done in the same as for HBLTs using the merge operation.
+Insertions and deletion of the min element are performed in the same matter as for HBLTs, and benefit from the faster merge operation.

-Although WBLTs outperform HBLTs in merge, insertion and deletion of the Min key by a constant factor, the O(log n) bound is not guaranteed when deleting an arbitrary element from WBLTs, since θ(n) nodes have to be traversed.
+However, the O(log n) bound is not guaranteed when deleting an arbitrary element from a WBLT, since θ(n) weights may have to be updated.

-If this was an HBLT, then deleting the leaf node with key 60 would take O(1) time and updating the s-values is not needed since the length of rightmost path for all the nodes does not change.
+If this were an HBLT, then deleting the leftmost leaf node with key 60 would take O(1) time and require no change to any s-value, since the length of the rightmost path for its parent (and thus all of its ancestors) does not change.

-But in an WBLT tree, we have to update the weight of each node back to the root, which takes O(n) worst case.
+But in an WBLT tree, we have to update the weight of each ancestor back to the root, which takes O(n) worst case.